 In the event of your death, your spouse or Beneficiary should:

-- Notify the Benefit Trust Office. - Provide the Benefit Trust Office with a certified copy of your death certificate. - Apply for your Life Insurance Benefit (and AD&D Insurance Benefit, if applicable). - If your Dependents want to continue coverage under the Plan, they must enroll for self-payment Continuation Coverage or COBRA Continuation Coverage.
+- Notify the Benefit Trust Office. - Provide the Benefit Trust Office with a certified copy of your death certificate. - If your Dependents want to continue coverage under the Plan, they must enroll for COBRA Continuation Coverage.